Skip to content

 Call to Worship

-May we be living expressions of your love
+May we be ready

 Silent Prayer